Crenwuste/TerraBot--OOP/README.md

 ### Package Descriptions

-- **fileio**: Clase responsabile pentru incarcarea si procesarea datelor JSON de intrare.
+- **fileio**: Classes responsible for loading and processing JSON input data.

-- **main**: Punctul de intrare al aplicatiei.
-Clasa Main gestioneaza fluxul principal de executie.
+- **main**: The application entry point.
+The Main class manages the main execution flow.

-- **model.entities**: Pachetul principal pentru entitatile de mediu.
-Contine interfata EnvironmentEntity si implementarile concrete, organizate in subpachete pentru aer si sol.
+- **model.entities**: The main package for environment entities.
+Contains the EnvironmentEntity interface and concrete implementations, organized in subpackages for air and soil.

-- **model.entities.air**: Ierarhie OOP pentru tipurile de aer.
-Contine clasa abstracta Air, subclasele concrete si AirFactory.
+- **model.entities.air**: OOP hierarchy for air types.
+Contains the abstract Air class, concrete subclasses and AirFactory.

-- **model.entities.soil**: Ierarhie OOP pentru tipurile de sol.
-Contine clasa abstracta Soil, subclasele concrete si SoilFactory.
+- **model.entities.soil**: OOP hierarchy for soil types.
+Contains the abstract Soil class, concrete subclasses and SoilFactory.

-- **model.environment**: Gestioneaza structura teritoriului ca o grila bidimensionala de sectiuni.
+- **model.environment**: Manages the territory structure as a two-dimensional grid of sections.

-- **model.position**: Reprezentare a pozitiei in teritoriu.
+- **model.position**: Position representation in the territory.

-- **model.robot**: Componentele robotului TerraBot, inclusiv baza de cunostinte care gestioneaza facts-urile invatate si logica de miscare.
+- **model.robot**: TerraBot robot components, including the knowledge base that manages learned facts and movement logic.

-- **simulation**: Logica de simulare care orchestreaza interactiunile intre robot si mediu.
+- **simulation**: Simulation logic that orchestrates interactions between robot and environment.

 ## Architecture & Design

 ### Main Classes

-- **TerraBot**: Robotul principal care exploreaza teritoriul.
-Gestioneaza pozitia, energia si baza de cunostinte.
-Ofera metode pentru accesarea secțiunii curente.
+- **TerraBot**: The main robot that explores the territory.
+Manages position, energy and the knowledge base.
+Provides methods for accessing the current section.

-- **Simulation**: Clasa centrala care orchestreaza simularea.
-Proceseaza comenzile, actualizeaza entitatile si calculeaza interactiunile.
+- **Simulation**: The central class that orchestrates the simulation.
+Processes commands, updates entities and calculates interactions.

-- **Territory**: Reprezinta teritoriul ca o grila bidimensionala de sectiuni, fiecare continand entitati de mediu.
+- **Territory**: Represents the territory as a two-dimensional grid of sections, each containing environment entities.

-- **Section**: O celula individuala din teritoriu care poate contine sol, aer, apa, plante si animale.
-Ofera metode pentru calcularea costului de miscare si pentru gestionarea interactiunilor cu animalele.
+- **Section**: An individual cell in the territory that can contain soil, air, water, plants and animals.
+Provides methods for calculating movement cost and managing interactions with animals.

 ### Role of Abstract Class Air

-Clasa abstracta `Air` serveste ca baza pentru toate tipurile de aer din sistem.
-Ea defineste:
+The abstract class `Air` serves as the base for all air types in the system.
+It defines:

-- **Campuri comune**: Toate tipurile de aer au proprietati comune precum `type`, `name`, `mass`, `humidity`, `temperature`, `oxygenLevel`, etc.
+- **Common fields**: All air types have common properties such as `type`, `name`, `mass`, `humidity`, `temperature`, `oxygenLevel`, etc.

-- **Metode abstracte**: Defineste contractul pentru metodele care trebuie implementate de subclase:
+- **Abstract methods**: Defines the contract for methods that must be implemented by subclasses:
-    - `calculateQualityInternal()`: Calculul specific al calitatii aerului
+    - `calculateQualityInternal()`: Specific calculation of air quality
-    - `getMaxScore()`: Scorul maxim pentru tipul respectiv de aer
+    - `getMaxScore()`: Maximum score for the respective air type
-    - `addTypeSpecificFields()`: Adaugarea campurilor specifice in JSON
+    - `addTypeSpecificFields()`: Adding specific fields to JSON
-    - `applyWeatherChange(CommandInput cmd)`: Aplicarea schimbarilor de vreme asupra calitatii aerului
+    - `applyWeatherChange(CommandInput cmd)`: Applying weather changes to air quality

-- **Metode concrete**: Ofera implementari comune pentru:
+- **Concrete methods**: Provides common implementations for:
-    - `calculateQuality()`: Orchestreaza calculul si aplica rotunjire
+    - `calculateQuality()`: Orchestrates the calculation and applies rounding
-    - `airQualityMessage()`: Traduce calitatea numerica in mesaje
+    - `airQualityMessage()`: Translates numerical quality into messages
-    - `toxicityAQ()`: Calculeaza toxicitatea
+    - `toxicityAQ()`: Calculates toxicity
-    - `changeWeather()`: Gestioneaza schimbarile de vreme
+    - `changeWeather()`: Manages weather changes

-- **Constante protejate**: Defineste constantele comune folosite de toate subclasele.
+- **Protected constants**: Defines common constants used by all subclasses.

 ### Role of Subclasses (TropicalAir, PolarAir, etc.)

-Fiecare subclasa incapsuleaza logica specifica si elimina necesitatea switch-urilor in cod.
+Each subclass encapsulates specific logic and eliminates the need for switches in code.

 ### Role of AirFactory

-`AirFactory` implementeaza Factory Pattern si are urmatoarele responsabilitati:
+`AirFactory` implements the Factory Pattern and has the following responsibilities:

-- **Creare instante**: Metoda `createAir(String type)` creeaza instanta corecta de Air pe baza string-ului de tip.
+- **Instance creation**: The `createAir(String type)` method creates the correct Air instance based on the type string.

-- **Initializare din input**: Metoda `createAirFromInput(AirInput)` creeaza si initializeaza complet o instanta de Air din datele de input.
+- **Input initialization**: The `createAirFromInput(AirInput)` method creates and fully initializes an Air instance from input data.

-- **Centralizare logica de creare**: Toata logica de creare este concentrata intr-un singur loc, facilitand mentenanta si extensibilitatea.
+- **Creation logic centralization**: All creation logic is concentrated in one place, facilitating maintenance and extensibility.

-- **Validare**: Valideaza tipul primit si arunca exceptii clare pentru tipuri necunoscute.
+- **Validation**: Validates the received type and throws clear exceptions for unknown types.

-Factory-ul elimina dependenta codului de clasele concrete si permite adaugarea de noi tipuri fara modificarea codului existent.
+The factory eliminates code dependency on concrete classes and allows adding new types without modifying existing code.

 ### Design Patterns Used

 #### Factory Pattern
-- **AirFactory** si **SoilFactory**: Centralizeaza crearea obiectelor si elimina dependentele directe de clasele concrete.
-Permite adaugarea de noi tipuri fara modificarea codului.
+- **AirFactory** and **SoilFactory**: Centralize object creation and eliminate direct dependencies on concrete classes.
+Allows adding new types without modifying code.

 #### Template Method Pattern
-- Clasa abstracta `Air` defineste scheletul algoritmului in `calculateQuality()`, iar subclasele implementeaza pasii specifici in `calculateQualityInternal()`.
-Acelasi pattern se aplica si pentru `Soil`.
+- The abstract class `Air` defines the algorithm skeleton in `calculateQuality()`, and subclasses implement specific steps in `calculateQualityInternal()`.
+The same pattern applies to `Soil`.

 #### Polymorphism
-- Eliminarea switch-urilor prin utilizarea polimorfismului.
-Codul lucreaza cu tipul abstract `Air`, iar comportamentul specific este determinat la runtime.
+- Eliminating switches through the use of polymorphism.
+Code works with the abstract `Air` type, and specific behavior is determined at runtime.